Metal

 Electrical Conductivity Good, but lower than copper Excellent

-Thermal Conductivity High Higher than aluminium
+Thermal Conductivity High Higher than aluminum

 Corrosion Resistance Good, forms a protective oxide layer Moderate